The Wolfman (film): Reboots

 Universal's 2012 film Werewolf: The Beast Among Us was originally planned as a spin-off from the film but was ultimately unrelated.
+Unlike The Wolfman, Werewolf was released direct-to-video.

 Universal announced that it would reboot their Universal Monsters properties as part of a shared cinematic universe, with Alex Kurtzman and Chris Morgan attached to develop the structure of the shared universe, to be known as the Dark Universe.
 In November 2014, Universal hired Aaron Guzikowski to write the shared universe's reboot of The Wolf Man.
 In June 2016, Deadline reported that Dwayne Johnson may star as the character.
 In October 2016, it was reported that David Callaham was brought on board to rewrite the script.
 The first film in the Dark Universe, however, 2017's The Mummy, flopped at the box office, ending plans for any more such films.
 In May 2020, following the success of The Invisible Man, it was confirmed that a new Wolf Man film had entered development at Universal with Ryan Gosling set to star in the titular role.
 In October 2021, Deadline reported that Derek Cianfrance will direct the reboot.
 On December 12, 2023, it was confirmed that Leigh Whannell was back as a director, taking Cianfrance's place, and that Christopher Abbott was cast as the main character, replacing Gosling who will remain as the executive producer.
 The film was released on January 17, 2025.